 Break Glass In Case of Emergency

-As we use our Digital Wallets more and more the information in them will grow.
-Much of that information is private – which is how we’d like it to stay, until we need to share it but can’t.
+As we use our Digital Wallets, the information in them will grow.
+Much of that information is private – which is how we’d like it to stay until we need to share it but can’t.
 Imagine an unconscious person whose phone contains information vital to ensuring first responders provide the best care possible.
-Protocols exist in many discrete places but few standards exist.
+Protocols exist in many discrete places, but few standards exist.

-They hit my iOS smartphone and see that Medical ID is enabled.
-It tells them I have a peanut allergy.
+They hit my iOS smartphone and saw that I enabled my Medical ID, telling them I have a peanut allergy.

 But the reaction isn’t at all consistent with a peanut allergy.
-They can’t see that I just received an antibiotic and that I regularly take other medication.
-If they could they may realize that I am having an adverse reaction to combining medications.
+The medical staff cannot see that I have just received an antibiotic and take other medication regularly.
+If they could, they might realize that I am having an adverse reaction to combining the drugs.

 So what do they do?
 Let’s hope I don’t need to find out.

 BUT – what if my Digital Wallet could:

 There are a lot of questions and areas that need research here:

 - Who are the authorities that get to break the glass?